Ficus burkei

-This symmetrical monoecious Tree is up to 18m high & may also be a rock splitter or strangler.
+This symmetrical monoecious Tree is up to 18m high and may grow on its own, be a rock splitter or strangler.
 Branches extend low down.
 Non-toxic milky latex is present.
-The alternate, hairless, glossy Leaves are simple.
-The minute Flowers are in a specific wasp pollinated syconium that only allows specific pollen carrying wasps to enter.
-The ripened Fruit is a syncarp with a roughening surface, and reddish or yellowish colour.
+Spirally, alternate, glossy Leaves are simple.
+Minute Flowers in a pollinated syconium that only specific pollen carrying wasps try to enter.
+The ripened Fruit is a syncarp with a roughish surface, and reddish or yellowish colour.

 Description